Ravi Mohan

-Mohan Ravi (born 10 September 1980), better known by his stage name Jayam Ravi, is an Indian actor who works in the Tamil film industry.
-He has won a Filmfare Award and three SIIMA Awards.
-The son of veteran film editor A. Mohan, Ravi made his debut as a Child artist in the Telugu film Bava Bavamaridi (1993), produced by his father.
-He has Won One Tamil Nadu State Film Award and One Filmfare Award South respectively.
+Ravi Mohan (born 10 September 1980), better known by his former stage name Jayam Ravi, is an Indian actor, director and producer who works in Tamil cinema.
+The son of veteran film editor A. Mohan, Ravi made his lead acting debut in Jayam (2003), the success of which prompted the title to become a prefix to his stage name until 2025.
+He has won one Tamil Nadu State Film Award and one Filmfare Award South and three SIIMA Awards respectively.

-The success of a later film Jayam prompted the title to become a prefix to his stage name, and he continued to collaborate with his brother for other films including M. Kumaran S/O Mahalakshmi (2004), Unakkum Enakkum (2006), Santhosh Subramaniam (2008) and Thani Oruvan (2015).
+The success of Jayam made Ravi continue to collaborate with his brother for other films including M. Kumaran S/O Mahalakshmi (2004), Unakkum Enakkum (2006), Santhosh Subramaniam (2008) and Thani Oruvan (2015).
+He launched his own production company, Ravi Mohan Studios, and produced various films and including Bro Code.